Skip to content

 The Roses finally win their long and protracted legal battle as the Marlborough County Council overturn the decision of their own planning committee and grape growing was made a ‘predominant use’ everywhere south of the Wairau River.

-The Rose Family plants 20 acres of Muller Thurgau vines for Montana Wines, followed by 20 acres of Palamino and in third year another 20 acres of Muller Thurgau.
+The Rose family plants 20 acres of Muller Thurgau vines for Montana Wines, followed by 20 acres of Palamino and in third year another 20 acres of Muller Thurgau.
 Everything was planted at 3m wide rows and 1.6m between vines.
+The original vineyard is now called Home Block.

 In 1985 troubles were brewing for the New Zealand wine industry overall.